hellstorm-software/Kult-Rising/readme.md

 - created the selfie cam for cinematics
 - began creating SCP-970-1 Cluster
     - added basic room/hallway layout
+    - added logic to create an infinitely looping system

 Known Issues:
 - accessing the orbiting camera from the main console will not activate the drones until the drone console has been interacted with directly